gilleswaeber/wsl-wrapper/README.md

 `%~dp0` is the script folder including drive letter.
 `%~n0` is the script filename without extension.
 `%*` are all script arguments.

+### Path conversion commands
+There are two proposed linux commands for converting paths:
+- `path2wsl`: Convert a Windows path to its WSL counterpart
+- `wsl2path`: Convert a WSL path to its Windows counterpart

+Usage: `wsl2path <path>` or `path2wsl <path>`.
+These commands also accept input through STDIN, one path per line.
+Note that as of the Creators Update, your Windows PATH is automatically added to your linux path.
+You don't need then to move these commands to linux to use them.

+#### Examples
+- `wsl2path '/mnt/c/Users/Admin/Desktop'` gives `C:\Users\Admin\Desktop`
+- `path2wsl 'D:\Data\file.txt'` gives `/mnt/d/Data/file.txt`

+You can also use them from within Windows:
+- `wsl path2wsl "%SystemRoot%"` gives something like `/mnt/c/WINDOWS`
+- ``ls `path2wsl "%USERPROFILE%"` `` will list contents of your home folder (assuming *ls.bat* in PATH)